-Mr. Fleming never revealed to me who had complained about my report.
+You never revealed to me who had complained about my report.
 In hindsight, I can assume CIT wanted to make sure I would not speak at the conference; beyond their letter, they complained (also threateningly?) directly to ELA; thus causing the last-minute, ham-fisted banning of my talk.

 The Norvergence scandal has placed the Equipment Leasing Association and the entire industry on the public stage.
-How ELA handles the fall-out (a natural consequence of business failure, large losses and scandal, all reflected in my report) will be judged both in the context of the Norvergence debacle and in ELA's larger dealings and practices.
+How you handle the fall-out (a natural consequence of business failure, large losses and scandal, all reflected in my report) will be judged both in the context of the Norvergence debacle and in ELA's larger dealings and practices.

-Mr. Fleming's last-minute decision on behalf of ELA's membership to ban my talk, after a formal invitation was sent and commitment was made, because of one member's complaint, has, beyond the particular Norvergence scandal, placed the very credibility of ELA's practices at stake.
+Your last-minute decision on behalf of your membership to ban my talk, after a formal invitation was sent and commitment was made, because of one member's complaint, has, beyond the particular Norvergence scandal, placed the very credibility of ELA's practices at stake.

-Three factual issues affecting ELA's internal and external credibility to weigh the facts fairly from all parties before making a judgment and then taking action.
+Three factual issues affecting ELA's internal and external credibility